Social Justice Film Festival

 Fall 2021 Film Festival

 We are planning to build upon the success of our inaugural Fall 2020 Student Social Justice Film Festival by organizing another film festival during the Fall 2021 semester!
-Our organizing committee is going to host a live webinar for educators and a live webinar for students to learn more about how to participate in the film festival:
+Our organizing committee is going to host webinars for educators and students during Summer 2021 to learn more about how to participate in the film festival.

-If you have any follow up questions about participating in this film festival, please email us at firstname.lastname@example.org.
+If you have any initial questions about participating in this film festival, please email us at firstname.lastname@example.org.

 Fall 2020 Film Festival Winners

 We spoke with our winning filmmakers - Natalie, Jose, and Vinson - to learn more about what motivated them to create their films and what their future plans for advocating for social justice are.
 Watch the interview with them above and watch their individual films below.